KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ## Model Cleanup

-The source model is provided in FBX, glTF, and USDz formats.
+The source model was provided in FBX, glTF, and USDz formats.
 FBX is usually the best for editing because it preserves quads and polygons, which allows edge loop workflows during content authoring.

 The source FBX file was imported into 3ds Max for initial editing and animation.